Raigyo/node-restfulapi/README.md

 - [mysql](https://www.npmjs.com/package/mysql): MySQL client for Node.js.

 `npm i mysql`

+Used in developpment but replaced by *promise-mysql*.

+- [promise-mysql](https://www.npmjs.com/package/promise-mysql): Promise-mysql is a wrapper for mysqljs/mysql that wraps function calls with Bluebird promises..

+`npm i promise-mysql`

 ## Module creation on Github (exclude node_modules excepted one folder or file)